-I was lucky enough recently to spend a fabulous weekend at Low Cottage in Reeth along with a couple of my Gorgeous Cottages colleagues (Marion and Maureen).
+I was lucky enough recently to spend a fabulous weekend in the Swaledale village of Reeth along with a couple of my Gorgeous Cottages colleagues (Marion and Maureen).

 We were all taken aback by the stunning scenery in Reeth.
 This very charming village in Swaledale is absolutely gorgeous and whichever way we looked we could see the beautiful green hills of the Yorkshire Dales.